crazzfeng/sendcloud-docs/reference/ReadMeConfig/getting-started.md

 | United States (US) | `https://api-us.aurorasendcloud.com/` | For North American users and services     |
 | Hong Kong (HK)     | `https://api-hk.aurorasendcloud.com/` | For Greater China and nearby APAC regions |

 > ℹ️ **Note**: Your account is tied to a specific region during sign-up.
 Using a non-matching base URL for email/core APIs will cause authentication failures or data inconsistencies.
-Confirm your region in account settings.
+Confirm your region in your account settings.

 ### SMS API (Single Region)